grafana/agent/docs/configuration-reference.md

 # Configuration Reference

-The Grafana Cloud Agent is configured in a YAML file (usually called `agent.yaml`) which contains information on the Grafana Cloud Agent and its Prometheus instances.
+The Grafana Agent is configured in a YAML file (usually called `agent.yaml`) which contains information on the Grafana Agent and its Prometheus instances.

 * [server_config](#server_config)